jonathanknowles/monoidmap/README.md

 >
 > All [`SetMultiMap`] operations maintain an invariant that the internal [`Map`] **must not** contain any mappings to empty sets.
 This requires [`SetMultiMap`] functions to detect and eliminate values of [`Set.empty`] (indicated by the [`Set.null`] function).
 >
-> For example, the [`alterWithKey`](https://hackage.haskell.org/package/multi-containers/docs/Data-Multimap-Set.html#v:alterWithKey) operation detects if the updated set is empty, and if so, performs a deletion instead of an insertion:
+> For example, the [`alterWithKey`][`SetMultiMap.alterWithKey`] operation detects if the updated set is empty, and if so, performs a deletion instead of an insertion:
 >
 > ```hs
 > alterWithKey :: Ord k => (k -> Set a -> Set a) -> k -> SetMultimap k a -> SetMultimap k a